 Sudden Incontinence in Women

-Sudden Urinary Incontinence also known as “Sudden Incontinence” is a general term for any persistent disorder that results in an involuntary loss of urine.
+Sudden Urinary Incontinence in women also known as “Sudden Incontinence” is a general term for any persistent disorder that results in an involuntary loss of urine.
 The mechanisms that trigger Sudden Incontinence are sometimes difficult to determine but certain foods, such as tomatoes, artificial sweeteners, caffeine, chocolate, and alcohol, can cause bladder symptoms.
 If a sudden involuntary loss of urine is accompanied by pain, pressure or burning it may be interstitial cystitis, urethritis or painful bladder syndrome and a healthcare professional should be consulted directly.
 If you have a spinal injury or a degenerative neurological disorder like Alzheimer’s and experience sudden incontinence there could be a disruption in the signal from your brain to your pelvic muscles.
 Contact your physician immediately.

-Sudden incontinence from a spasmodic muscle contraction perspective, is “Urge Incontinence” also known as; “Irritable bladder,” "Overactive bladder" or "spastic bladder.”
+Sudden incontinence in women is from a spasmodic muscle contraction perspective, is “Urge Incontinence” also known as; “Irritable bladder,” "Overactive bladder" or "spastic bladder.”
 The sudden involuntary loss of urine can be embarrassing sometimes inciting a pervasive fear of judgement by others resulting in self-imposed restrictions to limit activity.
 In addition, it is expensive.
 The true total annual cost per woman for incontinence is over $2,000 for laundry, dry cleaning, damage to clothes and furniture.

-Sudden incontinence is not a consequence of aging, nor is it a disease nor is it life-threatening.
+Sudden incontinence in women is not a consequence of aging, nor is it a disease nor is it life-threatening.
 Scientific studies indicate women from college age (particularly athletes in high impact sports), through their 30’s to women 54 years and older, experience occasional to frequent urine leakage.
 Rather, it is a sign that there is an underlying problem.
 There are a number of incontinence remedies and some with excellent outcome capabilities.
 Understanding the causes of for overactive bladder and the outcomes of the treatments will help you determine the best solution and the discussion should include your healthcare professional.

 What Are The Causes of Urinary Incontinence, Including Urge Incontinence, and Sudden Incontinence